juraj-hrivnak/Pakku/docs/topics/Exporting-a-Modpack.md

 The `[<path>]` argument is optional.

-Depending on your [target](Lock-File.md#properties) this will export the modpack in the format of the platforms you target.
+Depending on your [target](Lock-File.md#properties) this will export the modpack in the CurseForge's or Modrinth's format or both.

 <note>
 If a project is missing on one of the platforms,